 Coloring: You may set the color for each line this way:

 You can use these colors:

-Another possibility is to use steps calculated in days (calendar days and trading days); as an example, using this feature we display the lines positioned at 15 calendar days after March 30, 72 days and 90 days:
+Calendar days steps: Another possibility is to use steps calculated in days (calendar days and trading days).
+As an example of using this feature, please look at the picture below where we display the lines positioned at 15 calendar days after March 30, as well as 72 days and 90 days:

 15D - means 15 days

-Another possibility is to calculate a distance in bars (trading days for EOD chart), this way:
+Trading days steps: Another possibility is to calculate a distance in bars (trading days for EOD chart), this is how to do that:

 15B - means 15 bars

 As an example, we draw together three bunches of lines: red - 12 lines with 30 degrees increment of the Sun position (30..12:red), blue - 12 lines with the increment of 30 calendar days (30D..12) and green - 12 lines with the increment of 30 calendar days (30B..12):

 This tool allows to display the bunch of planetary lines starting from point indicated by the mouse cursor.
 Here you can see the planetary lines for Mercury, the 1H, 2H, 3H, and 4H harmonics are used:

 You can display the bunch of planetary lines for many planets at the same time.
 Here you can see the planetary lines for major planets: